-- In 2018 APSA has more than 1,200 members, mostly from North America, who represent the pediatric surgery arena from academia to government and private practice.
+- In 2018 APSA had more than 1,200 members, mostly from North America, who the pediatric surgery arena from academia to government and private practice.

 - The APSA Annual Meeting, held every spring, has become the forum for the discussion and dissemination of the latest research and techniques in pediatric surgery.